Sonia Bompastor: International career

 Bompastor made her international debut for the Bleues on 26 February 2000 in a match against Scotland.
-She was a member of the squads that participated in the 2001, 2005, and 2009 editions of the UEFA Women's Championship.
+She was a member of the squads that participated in the 2001 (her first tournament with France), 2005, and 2009 editions of the UEFA Women's Championship.
 She also represented France at the 2003 FIFA Women's World Cup and the 2011 FIFA Women's World Cup.
+Bompastor's strong displays in the 2011 edition, where France finished fourth, saw her named in FIFA's All-Star Team of the Tournament.

 On 27 September 2008, Bompastor picked up her 100th cap in a crucial UEFA Women's Euro 2009 qualifying match against Iceland, which France won 2–1.
+She finished her international career with 156 appearances and 19 goals to her name, making her France's eighth most capped player of all time (as of February 2025).